-Please note that the agenda below is subject to change.
-A finalized agenda will be available soon.
+Please note that the agenda is subject to change.

 Click here for more information on the Minerals North 2018 Pre-Conference Sessions

 Today's Canada: Creativity and Collaboration for a Global Leader

 In this stirring keynote, Gordon Campbell draws on his vast knowledge of our political and civic landscape to talk on today’s Canada: where we’ve been, where we’re headed, and what we can achieve together.
 A public servant of the highest order, Campbell spent three terms as the mayor of Vancouver—and three terms as BC’s 34th Premier—transforming the province into one of the most spectacular, and livable, places in the country.

 You can find Gordon Campbell's full bio here.

 Growth, Commodities, and Trumpian Uncertainty: What’s next for the economy?